 4. Foot Binding

 Chinese foot binding is estimated to have begun in the 10th century, during the Song Dynasty.
 Women’s feet were broken with their toes were bent inward.
 At first, foot binding was a sign of high social status, reserved for women who didn’t have to work.
 Bound feet also showed that a potential wife would be submissive.
 This painful, severely disfiguring custom spread to the lower classes over time.
 It was finally banned in 1911, but still continued in rural areas.
 The binding process began when a child was 5 or 6 years old.
 Smaller feet indicated higher refinement, which improved a woman’s marriagability.
 A three-inch foot, or “golden lotus,” was ideal.
 Anyone who wound up with feet that were five inches or longer (i.e., iron lotuses) would have significantly fewer marriage prospects.
-The ‘lotus feet’ tradition lasted through a millennium.
+The ‘lotus feet’ tradition lasted through a millennium.3.
+Corsets

 Corsets were bodywear that could be tightened to reshape the torso.
 Corset-created 13-inch waists were never the norm, but women did use corsets to squeeze their bodies many inches inward, causing negative effects on health.
 The pressure led to constipation and organ damage.
 Shallow breath caused dizziness and fainting.
 Women’s back muscles were also weakened by regular use.
 Corset wearing has continued into the modern day.
 Waist training, also known as tight-lacing, is advertised as a way to shape the body; to flatten the stomach while maintaining desirable curves elsewhere.
 Some pros recommend women pair waist training with diet and exercise for the best results.
 Others recommend avoiding corsets altogether.
 Spanx are a type of modern-day corset, and they compress the body enough to cause nerve problems, stomach pain, and other bodily issues affected women who wore whalebone corsets not so long ago.